 1. About Qualtrics

 Qualtrics is a worldwide leading survey tool, in terms of functionalities, security and privacy measures and the only centrally supported survey tool at UM.
-Other tools might be less safe, and use of these tools is not compliant to the privacy laws (GDPR), as UM does not have a data processing agreement with the companies running those services.
+Other tools might be less safe, and use of these tools is not compliant with the privacy laws (GDPR), as UM does not have a data processing agreement with the companies running those services.

 Users can create over 100 different question types, use interactive questions to increase response rates or use embedded video, audio clips or graphics in seconds.
 View all features at Qualtrics.com.